 Submit the following materials by March 8, 2019:

 - Medical Student Award Application

-- An essay up to 750 words to include the following:*
+- An essay of up to 750 words that addresses the following:*

 - Your plan to share and apply knowledge gained

 - Why the award is essential to the applicant